 The related parties of the Sb Central Bank's comprise the key management personnel as well as their close family members.
 The key management personnel of the Sb Central Bank comprise the members of the Board, Managing Director and her deputy.
-With the exception of unsecured card credits, SB Central Bank has granted no related party loans or investments and has no related party business activities.
+With the exception of unsecured card credits and consumer credit loans, SB Central Bank has granted no related party loans or investments and has no related party business activities.
 Card credits to related parties are subject to the same general terms and conditions as corresponding customer credits.

-Key management personnel compensation 2021 2020
+Key management personnel compensation 2022 2021

 (EUR 1,000)

-Short-term employee benefits 261 238
+Short-term employee benefits 265 261

-Total 261 238
+Total 265 261